-Know thyself: How mindfulness can improve self-knowledgeMarch 14th, 2013 in Psychology & Psychiatry /
+Know thyself: How mindfulness can improve self-knowledgeMarch 14, 2013 in Medicine & Health / Psychology & Psychiatry

 paying attention to one's current experience in a non-judgmental way—might help us to learn more about our own personalities, according to a new article published in the March 2013 issue of Perspectives on Psychological Science, a journal of the Association for Psychological Science.